DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Reminder about AddItemMenu item in your inventory** - If you recall, we have added a mod, which makes it possible to test all items other mods have to offer inside their plugins.
 I have added it for people to know that there is an option like that and for your own testing purposes (can't decide, which armour I would like to get more, let me see and then I will reload my earlier save).
 I hope you won’t use it for cheating.

 **Reminder about the option to remove your tail** - It is weird, but you will actually need to equip another tail to get rid from... "them both".
 Use AddItemMenu's functionality to at first find another tail by typing `tail` in AddItemMenu's searcher.
 Choose the mod's plugin and grab your tail.
-Then equip it like armour and your tail is gone.
+Then equip it like gear and your tail will be gone.

 **Reminder about Cured Serana Patch** - If you cure Serana from her vampirism in the future, remember to save the game, close it and then in MO2 enable the patch, which you will be able to find inside the _NPC Overhauls_ separator.
 Then you can safely continue the game and you will see that Serana actually looks like human now.